Humanitarian Aid Program

 The Foundation supports humanitarian causes that use the power of aviation to help save lives, promote human welfare and alleviate suffering.
 Our focus is on restoring the basic necessities and improving the well-being of those in need as a result of global disasters and/or afflictions.
 As such, the ISTAT Foundation supports non-governmental, not-for-profit organizations that provide air transportation for patients that have critical needs for medical treatment and cargo for humanitarian purposes.

-The applications process for the 2020 ISTAT Foundation Humanitarian Aid Program will open in late January 2020.
+Applications for the 2020 ISTAT Foundation Humanitarian Aid Program are now open.

 For more information on the ISTAT Foundation Humanitarian Aid Program, please contact ISTAT Foundation Headquarters.